Absurdly Driven looks at the world of enterprise with a skeptical eye and a firmly rooted tongue in cheek.

 Before we realize it, we’re getting larger, more tired, and our health begins to flow in painful directions.

-“For bodily exercising profits a little, but godliness is profitable for all things, having the promise of the lifestyles that now could be and of that that is to come.”
+“For bodily exercising profits a little, but godliness is profitable for all things, having the promise of the lifestyles that now could be and of that is to come.”
 (1 Timothy 4: eight NKJV)

-Some human beings take Paul’s phrases that physical exercising earnings a bit but that godliness is profitable for all matters as a dismissal of workout, making for a convenient excuse for them to sit down round on their duff.
+Some human beings take Paul’s phrases that physical exercise earnings a bit but that godliness is profitable for all matters as a dismissal of workout, making for a convenient excuse for them to sit down around on their duff.
 But that is not what Paul is saying.
 First, we’ve got already seen from 1 Corinthians that God is substantially concerned with what we do with our bodies.
 Second, we ought to don’t forget the context.

 “But reject profane and antique other halves’ fables and workout yourself towards godliness.
-For bodily exercise income a touch, but godliness is profitable for all matters, having a promise of the lifestyles that now could be and of that which is to return.”
+For bodily exercise, income a touch, but godliness is profitable for all matters, having a promise of the lifestyles that now could be and of that which is to return.”
 (1 Timothy 4:7-8 NKJV)